kuzzleio/kuzzle/lib/services/README.md

 # Logging/Monitoring/Profiling

-The main purpose for those subjects is to detect latency and problem in Kuzzle.
+The main purpose for those subjects is to detect latency and problems in Kuzzle.
 In many cases, you don't have to enable them if you're not a contributor.

 ## logger.js